Suv4o/blog-article-to-podcast/README.md

 ### The Pipeline

-1. **Scriptwriter Agent** → Converts your markdown article into a conversational script between Alex and Sam
+1. **Scriptwriter Agent** → Converts your markdown article into a podcast script (single or dual speaker)
 2. **Editor Agent** → Polishes the script for natural flow, pacing, and humor
-3. **TTS Generation** → Creates audio for each speaker using OpenAI's text-to-speech API
+3. **TTS Generation** → Creates audio using OpenAI's text-to-speech API
 4. **Output** → A complete podcast episode in MP3 format!

 ## 📦 Installation